aut0maticjack/lazyweb/3D-Printing-Calibration.md

 ### Extrusion Flow Rate

-* When to Calibrate: For each filament spool, and for each extrusion width
+* When to Calibrate: For each filament spool, for each extrusion width, when changing nozzle

 In your slicer, set your extrusion width to your nozzle diameter or up to 120% of it.
 If you have a 0.4mm nozzle, then set to 0.4mm or 0.48mm or anywhere in between.

-Download or make a 20mm cube and print it with 1 wall and no top or bottom layers.
-Use "Vase Mode" if you like.
+Download or make a 20mm cube and print it with 1 wall and no top layers.

+Using Cura's TweakAtZ or Simplify3D multiple processes, change the flow rate so the bottom 4mm print at 110%, the next 4mm above that print at 105%, the next 4mm above that at 95%, and so on.
+You can stretch the cube in the Z direction if you wish to use smaller steps (like 2.5%) or test more flow rates.

-Use your measuring calipers to measure the actual extrusion width.
-It likely won't be exactly the width you specified, so calculate an extrusion flow rate like we did:
+Once this is printed, use your measuring calipers to measure the actual extrusion width at each height when the flow rate changed.
+It likely won't be exactly the width you specified, so calculate an extrusion flow rate similar to calculating extrusion steps:

 ~~~
 new_flow_rate = (width_in_slicer / actual_width) * 100
 ~~~

-Now set your flow rate to that number and try a print again.
+Finally, set your flow rate to that number and try a single print again without Z height changes.
 If you can get within 0.01mm I think that's good enough.

 * http://print.theporto.com/posts/how-to-calibrate-extrusion-thickness/
 * http://zennmaster.com/random-things/reprap-101-calibrating-your-extruder-part-2-fine-tuning